Roy H. Park School of Communications

 In addition to its campus facilities in Ithaca, it runs the Pendleton Center in Los Angeles where students can study and engage in internships for a semester.
 Students also may study away at the college's center in London and through a newly established New York City program.

 Diane Gayeski, an alumna of the school and a faculty member since 1979, served as its dean for more than a decade before retiring in 2020.

 History

 Ithaca College first began offering courses in radio in the 1930s and a degree program in 1947.
 With the advent of mass media, the focus began shifting to television and film.
 The Bachelor of Science in Cinema Studies and Photography was established in the late 1960s.
 In 1969, the communications programs were formally organized into a division within the college before becoming the present-day School of Communications in the 1973–74 academic year.
+From 1968 – 1989, the Communications School shared space in Dillingham Center with the Theatre Arts programs and Theatre.
 It was renamed after Roy H. Park in 1989.